mjordan/bagit_indexer/README.md

 # BagIt Indexer

 A proof-of-concept tool for extracting data from Bags and indexing it in Elasticsearch.
+Its purpose is to demonstrate some techniques for managing Bags.

 ## System requirements and installation